GuillotMartin/tightbinding/README.md

 # A tight-binding Hamiltonian constructor

-This package is design to help the creation of tight-binding Hamiltonians matrices depending on mulriple parameters.
+This package is designed to help the creation of tight-binding Hamiltonians matrices depending on mulriple parameters.
 It also provides interactive plotting functions taht can be run in jupyter notebook to facilitate the study of band and eigenvectors structures.

 ## Installation